Vyral/brandon-montemayor/_posts/2019-10-01-expert-insight-on-2-common-home-inspections.md

   - Home Seller Tips
 excerpt: >-
-  Home inspections are a complex process, so today we’d like to share an expert’s answers on a couple of common questions we receive about them.
+  Home inspections are a complex process, so today we’d like to share an expert’s answers on a couple of common questions we've received.
 enclosure:
 pullquote:
 enclosure_type: video/mp4